mwojnars/hypertag/docs/index.md

 There should be no empty lines between the two blocks in the code, otherwise a newline will still be inserted.
-Indentation of the appended block is preserved and applied to any newlines that may occur within the block's own body:
+Indentation of the appended block is preserved and applied to any newlines that may occur within this block's own body:

     p
         i  | When appending blocks...